-"Come in stranger," she smooched.
-Jasper said: "Hi," and gave her the peaches.
-"Suze, put these in the punch!" she yelled, and ushered him in to the throng.
+Jasper did so and handed her the peaches.
+"Suze, put these in the punch!" she yelled, ushering him in to the throng.

-"This is Jasper — new neighbour," announced John.
-There was a chorus of, "Aw, poor him!" and someone staggered over proffering a glass.
-It had salt around the edge and held a very generous measure of tequila.
+"This is Jasper - new neighbour," announced John.
+There followed a chorus of, "Aw, poor him!" and someone staggered over proffering a glass containing a very generous measure of something.

 With small movements, he managed to turn on the TV at the end of the bed.
 The remote buttons were stuck.
 The only programme was 'The Waltons'.
 He lay very still, watching cheery folks as the room spun gently.
 The pigeons cooed and strutted outside, the sun passed over and round and by five o'clock Jasper was just about able to get up.